President Klaus Iohannis to participate in extraordinary meeting of European Council

-"At the meeting, President Klaus Iohannis will underline Romania's readiness to contribute to the advancement of negotiations to reach, as soon as possible, an agreement on the future European budget," informs the Presidential Administration.
+"At the meeting, President Klaus Iohannis will underline Romania's readiness to contribute to the advancement of negotiations to reach, as soon as possible, an agreement on the future European budget," reads the same source.

 The head of state will present the priorities of Romania in relation to the future budget of the Union.